ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 Checking unified memory support
 --------------------------------------------------------------------------------

-The following device attributes can offer information about which :ref:`unified memory allocators` are supported.
+The following device attributes can offer information about which :ref:`memory allocation approaches in unified memory` are supported.
 The attribute value is 1 if the functionality is supported, and 0 if it is not supported.

 .. list-table:: Device attributes for unified memory management
     :widths: 40, 60